edgrant3/im2stl/README.md

 ## Setup Instructions
 Jupyter notebook makes for easy prototyping and cell-by-cell execution.

+I used Python 3.11 but I don't expect many issues from using another recent Python 3 version.

 If on Windows, run setup.bat to create and activate a virtual enviroment into which the dependencies from requirements.txt will be installed.

 For Unix, use setup.sh to achieve the same as above